Who's Who in Musicals: Ca-Cl

 This accomplished actor built his reputation on the Canadian stage in a mix of classical, contemporary and musical roles a blend that would endure throughout his long career.
 He made his Broadway debut in Tyrone Guthrie's production of The House of Atreus (1968), and played the title role in an ANTA production of Shakespeare's King Henry V (1969).
 With his solid stage presence and powerful baritone voice, Cariou quickly became one of Broadway's most popular leading men.
 He created the role of Lauren Bacall's boyfriend Bill Sampson in the hit musical Applause (1970), earning his first Tony nomination.
 He then received rave reviews and another Tony nomination as amorous attorney Fredrick Egerman in Stephen Sondheim's A Little Night Music (1973) an elegant, understated performance that he repeated in the uneven 1977 film version.

 Perhaps the greatest triumph of Cariou's stage career came when he originated the title role of Sondheim's Sweeney Todd (1979).
 He gave a brilliant, chilling performance as the murderous barber, introducing "Epiphany" and "Little Priest" (the latter with co-star Angela Lansbury), and winning the Tony for Best Actor in a musical.
 He starred as cynical nightclub entertainer Harry Aikens in the ill-fated Dance a Little Closer (1983), and played Theodore Roosevelt in Teddy and Alice (1987) his last Broadway musical to date.
 Cariou's non-singing Broadway appearances include leading roles in Cold Storage (1977), The Speed of Darkness (1991), The Dinner Party (2000) and the replacement cast of Proof (2001).
 He has been featured in more than a dozen films, including Executive Decision (1996) and About Schmidt (2002).
-Cariou's many TV appearances include guest shots on The Practice, West Wing, a recurring role on Angela Lansbury's long-running mystery series Murder She Wrote, and a featured role on the police drama Blue Bloods.
+Cariou's many TV appearances include guest shots on The Practice, West Wing, and a recurring role on Angela Lansbury's long-running mystery series Murder She Wrote.
+He currently plays family patriarch Henry Reagan on the popular CBS police drama Blue Bloods.

 b.
 July 1, 1931 (Paris, France)